 The third gift of was the strangest.
 They gave Myrrh which was an expensive perfume which was also used to embalm dead bodies.

 When Mary had met Simeon in the temple, he had prophesied that she would feel like her soul had been pierced by a sword (Luke 2.35).
-As we read this today, we can see that Simeon was referring to Jesus’ death on the cross but is seems unlikely that Mary could have imagined that her son would have to die to save the world.
+As we read this today, we can see that Simeon was referring to Jesus’ death on the cross and it is remarkable the way that Myrrh points towards Jesus’ death as well.

-Other that during the visit of the Magi in Matthew 2, Myrrh is mentioned twice more by the gospel writers
+Other than during the visit of the Magi in Matthew 2, Myrrh is mentioned twice more by the gospel writers

 As Jesus was about to be crucified ‘They offered him wine drugged with myrrh, but he refused it’ (Mark 15.23).

 Myrrh was one of the spices used to embalm Jesus’ body (John 19.39).

-As Mary pondered the gift of Myrrh it is likely that she began to suspect it was announcing that Jesus would have to die.
-On the first Good Friday as she watched her son die on the cross, I am sure that Mary remembered the Myrrh and that perhaps she received some comfort from the memory.
+As Mary watched her son die on the cross, she would have remembered the Myrrh and perhaps she received some comfort from the memory?
 Her beloved boy wasn’t dying painfully in some random execution, somehow this was all a part of God’s plan.